ssherwood/spring-boot-jpa/README.md

 // TODO discuss findOne default behavior of returning null

-# Step 5: Create a FindBy Implementation
+# Create a FindBy Implementation

 Since the default behavior of `findOne` really isn't all that desirable, lets add a more appropriate method to the Repository interface: